 Democratic Republic of Congo confirms first coronavirus case

-The Democratic Republic of Congo has confirmed its first case of coronavirus, a health ministry spokeswoman said on Tuesday.
+Democratic Republic of Congo confirmed its first case of coronavirus on Tuesday, bringing the number of countries in sub-Saharan Africa hit by the epidemic to seven.

-The patient is a Belgian citizen, who has been placed in quarantine after testing positive for the virus at the airport of the capital Kinshasa, the spokeswoman said.
+The patient is a Belgian citizen who had been in Congo for several days.
+He and others with him have been placed in quarantine, Congolese health minister Eteni Longondo said on Radio Okapi.
+"What I'd like to tell people is not to panic," he said.

+The outbreak has largely spared sub-Saharan Africa so far, but since February a few cases have been registered in Nigeria, Senegal, South Africa, Cameroon, Togo and Burkina Faso.
+North African countries have registered dozens of cases.
+Congo's first coronavirus case comes as its long-running Ebola epidemic appears to be on the wane.
+The last patient being treated for Ebola was discharged on March 3 - the first time there have been no active cases since the outbreak was declared in August 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)